JoshuaVylas/Project-1-Week-13---Joshua-Vylasek/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- Load Balances protect the availibity of the of the web servers, acting as a reverse proxy and distributes network or application traffic across a number of servers.
+- Load Balancers protect the availibity of the of the web servers, acting as a reverse proxy and distributes network or application traffic across a number of servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event and system metrics.
 - Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.